ANSSI-FR/ultrablue/clients/Android/README.md

 ```

 This should display a QR Code.
+See [server/README.md](../../server/) for more instructions about building and
+running the server.

 Start the client app on your phone (from Android Studio), and follow the
 instructions displayed by the server to scan the QR Code.